FREQUENTLY ASKED QUESTIONS

 If you are a solo traveller who does not mind sharing a room with another solo traveller, please let us know, and we will confirm if there is another guest who is also willing to share a room.
 In this situation, the single supplement fee is waived for both guests.

-Will I have to carry my own luggage?
+Will I have to carry my own luggage on tour?

 You never have to carry your luggage on a group guided cycling tour.
 Everything you need during the day will fit into your handlebar bag or a small daypack that you can leave in the SAG vehicle.
 All other luggage is transported by our team to our next destination.
 Your luggage will be waiting in the ryokan hotel when you arrive at the end of your ride.